CHE-Alaska Teleconference: Recorded February 6, 2019

 Harmful flame retardant chemicals are added to many products, including children’s products and furniture.
 While one class of flame retardant chemicals, polybrominated diphenyl ethers (PBDEs), have been generally phased out, the chemical industry has replaced them with “regrettable substitutes,” chemicals that also have been shown to have adverse health effects.
 These include: reproductive impairment, neurological damage, endocrine disruption, interference with thyroid function, cancer and immune disorders.
 Exposure levels in infants and young children are significantly higher than in adults.

-Alaskans are at higher risk from exposure to flame retardants due to the amount of time residents spend indoors in highly insulated and low ventilation areas where they are exposed through the inhalation and ingestion of household dust, recognized by scientists a significant pathway of exposure.
+Alaskans are at higher risk from exposure to flame retardants due to the amount of time residents spend indoors in highly insulated and low ventilation areas where they are exposed through the inhalation and ingestion of household dust, recognized by scientists as a significant pathway of exposure.
 The Municipality of Anchorage is considering an ordinance “to protect the health of children and firefighters” that would prohibit the manufacture, sale or distribution of children’s products or furniture that contain harmful flame retardant chemicals.

 On this teleconference recording you will hear about the latest science on health effects of flame retardant chemicals, hear the findings of a December 2018 study on hidden hazards of toxic chemicals in car seats, and learn about the proposed Municipality of Anchorage ordinance AO-2019-15.